marko-js/examples/examples/color-picker/README.md

 Marko will automatically watch the `state` object for changes using getters and setters, and if the state changes then the UI component will be re-rendered and the DOM will automatically be updated.

-We should now see see the rendered `<color-picker-header>` with a gray background like so:
+We should now see the rendered `<color-picker-header>` with a gray background like so:

 <!-- <color-picker-header color='#333745'/>() -->
 <p align="center">